by PDebord and JSAGL

-The false Phantom Stranger walked over to Lady Death, who stood motionless like she were frozen in place.
+The false Phantom Stranger walked over to Lady Death, who stood motionless as if she was frozen in time.
 He lay his left hand under her chin and closed her eyes with his other hand.

 “Remember,” the Stranger whispered only loud enough for Lady Death to hear.
 He moved his hands away, and her eyes snapped open wide.

-“That was a few months ago,” Superman said, “last fall.”
+“That was a few months ago,” Superman said with a frown.
+“Last fall.”

 “To understand what happened, you would have to go back to the beginning,” said Tannarak in disguise as the Phantom Stranger, “and events that were only brought to my attention lately by an impostor posing as Kara Zor-El.
-After the Monitor built his satellite orbiting Earth-One a few years ago, Darkseid almost immediately recognized him and realized what he was to bring with him.
-He needed someone that the Monitor was sure to call on to keep him apprised of the situation.
-Since he didn’t have the time required to brainwash Superman, he decided to replace Superman with a clone that he could control and monitor.
+After the Monitor built his satellite orbiting Earth-One years ago, Darkseid almost immediately recognized him and realized much of what he was to bring with him.
+He needed someone that the Monitor was sure to call upon to keep him apprised of the situation.
+Since he didn’t have the time required to brainwash Superman, he decided to replace him with a clone that he could control and monitor.
 All of his attempts failed, so he turned to the one man in the universe who could successfully clone a Kryptonian.”